StevenHo1394/demo-fashion-minist/README.md

 # demo-fashion-minist

-This is a very simple demonstration of building and training an image classifier for the fashion MINST dataset
+This is a very simple demonstration to build and train an image classifier for the fashion MINST dataset